AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-overview.md

 PI to Data Hub has the following components:

-- *PI to Data Hub Agent* - an on-premises component that serves as a bridge between the data source(s) and the AVEVA&trade; Data Hub destination.
+- *PI to Data Hub Agent* - an on-premises component that serves as a bridge between the data source(s) and the AVEVA Data Hub destination.
 The agent runs as a service and performs fast, secure data transfers.

 - A cloud component - resides within AVEVA Data Hub and receives data from the on-premises PI to Data Hub Agent and stores it in SDS.

-The deployment of a PI to Data Hub Agent establishes a one-to-one connection from an on-premises Data Archive and optional AF server to AVEVA&trade; Data Hub.
+The deployment of a PI to Data Hub Agent establishes a one-to-one connection from an on-premises Data Archive and optional AF server to AVEVA Data Hub.
 The following diagram shows a deployment of PI to Data Hub Agents that transfer data to PI System connections.

 ![PI to Data Hub](../../images/adh-diagram.png)